johanwasserman/tRemedy/README.md

 ###### tRemedyIn
 Notice the use of "Use Existing Connection".
 Alternatively you can specify connection parameters for individual tRemedy components.
-The schema needs to be defiined manually (for now) and you have to replace all special characters in the Remedy field names with underscore (\_) or Talend will not accept them.
+The schema needs to be defined manually (for now) and you have to replace all special characters, including spaces, in the Remedy field names with underscore (\_) or Talend will not accept them.
+The connectors are clever enough to translate the underscore back to the correct Remedy field name.

 For this job, the Remedy schema was pretty much defined in the tMap above.
-The query parameter uses the standard Remedy format, as if you would use the Advanced Search bar.
-The only difference is that you would need to use escape "\" (see example below).
+The query parameter use the standard Remedy query format, as if you would use the Advanced Search bar.
+The only difference is that you would need to use escape (\\") for double quotes (") as in the example below.

 ![alt tag](https://github.com/johanwasserman/images/blob/master/tRemedyIn.png)